 - Additional organic blueberries for topping (optional)

-Remove the frozen springform pan from the freezer and spread the cashew cream across the surface of the date-nut base.
+Remove the frozen springform pan from the freezer and spread the cashew cream across the surface of the crust.
 Return to the freezer.

 Place the frozen blueberries in a bowl and warm in the microwave until soft.
 Blend the extracted juice and shriveled blueberries in a Nutribullet or other nutrient extractor until smooth.
 Pour over the cashew cream and arrange additional frozen blueberries on top of the puree.
 Return to the freezer and freeze for several hours.